TK-CamBaz/Acoustic-classification/README.md

 Machine learning , as a popular technique in AI, has been introduced to various fields.
 Here, logistic regression (MLR), decesion tree (DT), random forest (RF), naive bayes (Bayes) and support vector machine (SVM) were selected to build classifiers.

 ### Performance comparison
 Results showed that SVM outperformed other classifiers with accuracy 100% in training, testing and mixed dataset.
+Based on this experiment, SVM and RF are suggested as recommended models.

 <img src="https://github.com/TK-CamBaz/Acoustic-classification/blob/main/model%20performance.png" width="400">